FMCalisto/data-prompts/DATAPIPELINE.md

 ### Prompt 5

 Based on the full context of this chat, please help me with the following.
 Please help me create an issue on GitHub summarizing what we have improved until now.
 Please help me commit to closing that issue at the same time.
 Please remember to describe the labels and milestones to choose from.
 Please always choose one type, status, and priority for the labels.
 For the milestones, please select the one that best fits the issue.

+### Prompt 6

+Based on the full context of this chat, please help me with the following.
+All of your recent solutions fail.
+Please fix that.